Mahesh Tenginakai

-Mahesh Tenginakai (born 1 January 1971) is an Indian politician from Karnataka.
+Mahesh Tenginakai (born 2 January 1971) is an Indian politician from Karnataka.
 He is a member of the Karnataka Legislative Assembly from Hubli-Dharwad Central Assembly Constituency in Dharwad District.
-He won the 2023 Karnataka Legislative Assembly election representing Bharatiya Janata Party and defeated former chief minister Jagadish Shettar, who quit BJP after he was denied a ticket.
+He won the 2023 Karnataka Legislative Assembly election representing Bharatiya Janata Party defeated former chief minister Jagadish Shettar, who quit BJP after he was denied a ticket.

 Early life and education

 Tenginakai hails from the Lingayat community in Hubli.
 He completed his intermediate, the pre-university course.
 He is a businessman.

 Career

 Tenginakai was associated with the BJP for over two decades but made his debut in electoral politics only in 2023.
 He was elected as an MLA from Hubli-Dharwad Central Assembly Constituency winning the 2023 Karnataka Legislative Assembly Election by a huge margin.
 He defeated former chief minister Jagadish Shettar, who contested on Indian National Congress Party ticket by a margin of 34,289 votes.
 Shettar, a six-time MLA, was denied a ticket by BJP and he shifted to Congress but lost the seat.

 In February 2025, he criticised the allotment of land in Hubli-Dharwad for the construction of a district Congress party office at a concessional rate and questioned the financial priorities of the Congress government.
 The Karnataka cabinet approved the land, belonging to the Hubballi-Dharwad Municipal Corporation, worth Rs.5.6 crore for Rs.28 lakhs.